-INVESTMENT ISSUES (CONTINUED) YES NO Do the investment selection criteria need to be reviewed and updated?
-If so, consider the investment philosophy and expense ratios for each investment, and the trading activity within each account.
+INVESTMENT OBJECTIVES YES NO INVESTMENT ISSUES (CONTINUED) YES 5 Do the goals, time horizon, and objectives of your investment portfolio need to be reviewed, updated, or documented?
+If so, consider the following: If you are funding a planned major purchase or expenditure, Do the investment selection criteria need to be reviewed and updated?
+If so, consider the investment philosophy and expense ratios for each investment, and the trading activity within each account. review your timeframe and liquidity needs.
+If you intend to transfer an account to future generations, ensure that it is managed and titled properly, and addressed in your estate plan.
 Do the investment monitoring criteria need to be reviewed and updated?
 If so, consider the performance relative to peers and any changes to the investment manager team.
+Do you need to assess or review your risk tolerance?
+If so, consider your resources, earning capacity, philosophy, phase of life, and personal financial goals.
+Also weigh your capacity and need for risk.
 If you rebalance your portfolio, does the rebalance plan need to be reviewed?
 If so, consider whether this should be done periodically, or when allocations drift from their targets by a predetermined amount.
+Do you need to determine if you are on track to meet your goal(s)?
+If so, consider the following: Ensure that your expected returns (growth and income) are reasonable.
+Apply appropriate tax and inflation adjustments.
 Do you have tax-exempt, tax-deferred, and taxable investment accounts?
 If so, consider choosing asset location to maximize returns (e.g., hold tax-efficient assets in taxable accounts, hold income-producing assets or assets distributing large capital gains in tax-efficient accounts).
-Are you taking or planning to take distributions from the account(s)?
-If so, consider your allocation to cash, and strategies to raise cash.
+Review your retirement and life expectancy projections.
+If you are taking distributions, have the spending and Are you taking or planning to take distributions from the account(s)?
+If so, consider your allocation to cash, and strategies to raise cash. distribution rates been reviewed? • Do you need to review performance measurement methods?
 Do you have any significant positions that represent a large portion of your portfolio (such as company stock)?
-If so, you may be subject to concentration risk.
-Do you have any investments you want to own or exclude from your portfolio?
+If so, you Do you have assets outside of your portfolio and/or future may be subject to concentration risk. sources of income (e.g., pension, Social Security, annuity)?
+If so, consider how these resources affect your risk tolerance.
+A reliable lifetime income stream, from outside of your portfolio, could offset portfolio risk.
+VEC Do you have any investments you want to own or exclude from your portfolio?
 If so, note your instructions and rationale (e.g., legacy, professional, tax considerations).
 If you would like to align your investing with ethical considerations, explore socially responsible investing (SRI), environmental, social, and governance (ESG), and impact investing strategies.
-Do you need to open a new account specifically tied to an investment objective, or consolidate existing accounts?
-If so, consider the following: ■ Take advantage of any tax-preferred accounts that align with your goals (e.g., 529s for education funding, HSAs for healthcare funding, 401(k)s, IRAs, etc. for retirement funding). ■ When rolling over retirement accounts, be mindful of the impact and applicable rules.
+INVESTMENT ISSUES YES NO Do you need to open a new account specifically tied to an Does your aggregate asset allocation need to be reviewed?
+If so, consider reviewing your portfolio as a whole to help identify/ avoid concentrations, wash sales, etc. (continue on next column) investment objective, or consolidate existing accounts?
+If so, consider the following: Take advantage of any tax-preferred accounts that align with your goals (e.g., 529s for education funding, HSAs for healthcare funding, 401(k)s, IRAs, etc. for retirement funding).
+When rolling over retirement accounts, be mindful of the impact and applicable rules.